skovati/website/content/_index.md

 title: "hi, i'm skovati"
 ---

-i'm a computer engineer and amateur mathematician from the great lakes region
+i'm a computer engineer and amateur mathematician from the great lakes

 a few things i'm passionate about:
 - digital minimalism